jordijordijor/weewx-Weather34/INSTALLATION_GUIDE.md

 Once completed, make sure you save weewx.conf

+* If you have have the crt extension (Cumulus Real-Time) extension installed, remove it now. (sudo ./wee_extension --uninstall crt)

 * Download the current version of WX-HWS-master zip file at https://github.com/steepleian/WX-HWS to your bin folder (/home/weewx/bin for a setup.py install or /usr/bin for a DEB install).